 Following the magnificent opening on October 29, 2018, the flights commenced at the İstanbul Airport.
 After implementing the project, yesterday, İGA carried out in Arnavutköy the first one of the afforestation works that is to reach all of Turkey.

-CEO and Chairman of the Executive Board at iGA Airport Operations H. Kadri Samsunlu,emphasized that the afforestation efforts would spread over Turkey and said, "We are talking about an afforestation activity that is planned to span two thirds of the total construction site for İstanbul Airport, which is 76.5 km2.
+Chief Executive Officier of iGA Airport Operations H. Kadri Samsunlu,emphasized that the afforestation efforts would spread over Turkey and said, "We are talking about an afforestation activity that is planned to span two thirds of the total construction site for İstanbul Airport, which is 76.5 km2.
 We foresee the project to take 8 years in total, along with all plantation and maintenance works, and it will affect the entirety of Turkey.
 This will be one of the largest single afforestation projects realized under the roof of an institution, and we will thus make a significant contribution to the combat against desertification of Turkey, and prevent the loss of fertile soil due to erosion.
 The 10 million trees to be planted over 50 square kilometers in total at the end of 8 years will prevent the emission of 70,000 tons of carbon on average annually, and the loss of tons of fertile soil will be avoided.
 I would like to thank especially Bekir Pakdemirli, the Minister of Agriculture and Forestry, and also Cahit Turan, the Minister of Transport and Infrastructure, General Director of Forestry, the Head of Afforestation Department and Istanbul Regional Director of Forestry, who have always stood by us with their support since the gestation period of the project."

 Stating that Turkey had carried out crucial afforestation activities in recent years,Recep Ateş, the Istanbul Regional Director of Forestry, added that "This zone of afforestation is called Terkos (Durusu) Lake Basin, and it fulfills a significant portion of Istanbul's drinking water requirement.
 Here, we owe the current situation to one of the world's largest sand dune afforestation projects that aimed to prevent the sea and the lake merging, and it consists of 2,100 hectares of afforestation work that began in the 1960s.
 Today by planting 80,000 saplings over 50 hectares of area financed by İGA, we hereby take the first step towards the aim of afforestation over 5,000 hectares in different provinces of Turkey.
 Moreover, Istanbul Regional Directorate of Forestry has planted 22 million saplings over 27,000 hectares of area in Istanbul during the last 16 years.
 We maintain our uninterrupted efforts to expand the forested lands of our Istanbul even more."